cezarcozta/api-rest/README.md

 #### Verbs HTTP

--GET: Recive data from a resource
+- GET: Recive data from a resource
--POST: Send data or information to be processed by a resource
+- POST: Send data or information to be processed by a resource
--PUT: Update data from a resource
+- PUT: Update data from a resource
--DELETE: Delete an resource
+- DELETE: Delete an resource

 #### Responses Status